3D printed spectacle case

 Other than that, the interesting thing is the flexible flexure.
 We printed ours on a Bambu Lab Mini using PETG filament.
 PETG was selected for its improved flexibility compared to PLA, which can be more brittle – making it a more suitable material for a case that may be opened and closed frequently.

-Maker in Residence at Raspberry Pi
+Maker in Chief at Raspberry Pi

 Subscribe to Raspberry Pi Official Magazine